netmod-wg/immutable-flag/draft-ietf-netmod-immutable-flag.md

-   A node that is annotated as immutable cannot be changed via configuring a different value in read-write configuration datastores (e.g., \<running\>), nor is there any way to delete the node from the combined configuration in the intended datastore (as described in {{section 4 of ?I-D.ietf-netmod-system-config}}).
+   A node that is annotated as immutable cannot be changed via configuring a different value in read-write configuration datastores (e.g., \<running\>), nor is there any way to delete the node from the combined configuration in the intended datastore (as described in {{Section 4 of ?I-D.ietf-netmod-system-config}}).
 The node MAY be explicitly configured by a client in \<running\> with the same value and that configuration in \<running\> may subsequently be removed, but neither of these edits will change the configuration in \<intended\> (if implemented) on the device.